Ancient Dead Buried In Their Homes In Çatalhöyük

 Aerial shot from one of the Neolithic homes in the ancient city of Çatalhöyük. ( Çatalhöyük Research Project / CC BY-NC-SA 2.0)

 - Ancient Underground City Found Hidden in Turkey's Trabzon Province

 - 4,000-Year-Old Tablets with Evidence of Bronze Age Rights for Women Discovered in Turkey

 - 5,000-Year-Old Throne in Turkey May Be First Evidence of Birth of Secular State System

 An Ancient Site With a Checkered Past

 Dr. Harabasz represents a new breed of archaeologists at Çatalhöyük with international scientists having something of a shady past at the site after its discovery by British archaeologist, James Mellaart , in 1958, who was eventually banned from Turkey for his involvement in the Dorak affair.
-After publishing drawings of priceless Bronze Age artifacts, that later went missing, Mellaart claimed he had been on a train in 1958 and noticed unique jewelry on the wrist of Anna Papastrati and that later at her home he saw the treasures himself.
+After publishing drawings of priceless Bronze Age artifacts, that latter went missing, Mellaart claimed he had been on a train in 1958 and noticed unique jewelry on the wrist of Anna Papastrati and that later, at her home, he saw the treasures himself.

 The story was covered by The Illustrated London News, which sparked the attention of Turkish authorities who demanded to know why they had not been informed of the artifacts.
 When Turkish police searched for Papastrati’s home in Izmir, not only did the address Mellaart give them not exist, but her name was not found in any Turkish records.